M66B/FairEmail/docs/FAQ-ru-rRU.md

 **General errors**

 The error *...
 Authentication failed ...* or *...
 AUTHENTICATE failed ...* likely means that your username or password was incorrect.
 Some providers expect as username just *username* and others your full email address *username@example.com*.
-When copying/pasting to enter a username or password, invisible characters might be copied, which could cause this problem as well. Некоторые менеджеры паролей также делают это неправильно. Имя пользователя может быть чувствительным к регистру, поэтому попробуйте использовать только строчные буквы. Пароль почти всегда чувствителен к регистру. Некоторые провайдеры требуют использования пароля приложения вместо пароля учетной записи, поэтому проверьте документацию провайдера. Иногда необходимо сначала включить внешний доступ (IMAP/SMTP) на сайте провайдера. Другими возможными причинами являются то, что учетная запись заблокирована или вход был заблокирован в административном порядке, например, позволяя входить только с определенных сетей / IP адресов.
+When copying/pasting to enter a username or password, invisible characters might be copied, which could cause this problem as well.
+Some password managers are known to do this incorrectly too.
+The username might be case sensitive, so try lowercase characters only.
+The password is almost always case sensitive.
+Some providers require using an app password instead of the account password, so please check the documentation of the provider.
+Sometimes it is necessary to enable external access (IMAP/SMTP) on the website of the provider first.
+Other possible causes are that the account is blocked or that logging in has been administratively restricted in some way, for example by allowing to login from certain networks / IP addresses only.

 The error *...
 Too many bad auth attempts ...* likely means that you are using a Yahoo account password instead of an app password.
 Please see [this FAQ](#user-content-faq88) about how to setup a Yahoo account.